 While it's a good idea to invest for the long term, there's no reason you can't change exactly what you're investing in.
 How risky you want to be may change as you approach retirement, for example, as you want more guarantee that you're going to have a pot of money to see you through your golden years.
 So you could switch your portfolio so it's invested in less volatile assets.

 Keep an eye on what's happening in the world too – economic or political events could impact your portfolio, so don't be afraid to make some adjustments.
-Most investment platforms will be monitoring these anyway and will make the adjustments on your behalf, especially if your investments are actively managed.
+If you are investing in funds that are actively managed, their managers will be monitoring events too, and will try to adjust the funds' investments appropriately.

 Invest little and often